-So far we’ve been talking about tables in general terms, but it’s important for you to know that not all tables are created equal.
-Specifically, there are some key differences between tables associated with Method and ones associated with QuickBooks.
+So far we’ve been talking about tables in general terms, but it’s important to know that not all tables are created equal.
+Specifically, there are some key differences between tables associated with Method and tables associated with QuickBooks.

-What does this have to do with custom fields?
-Well, when you add a custom field to an accounting table that syncs with QuickBooks, you won’t see it in your QuickBooks file – it will only be visible in Method.
-For example, if for some reason you chose to add “favorite color” to a customer record in Method, the fact that Bob Crenshaw’s favorite color is green will only show up in his Method record, not in his QuickBooks record, because QuickBooks doesn’t recognize “favorite color”.
+Furthermore, if you add a custom field to an accounting table that syncs with QuickBooks, you won’t see it in your QuickBooks file – it will only be visible in Method.
+For example, if you add “favorite color” to a customer record in Method, the fact that Bob Crenshaw’s favorite color is green will only show up in his Method record, not in his QuickBooks record.
+QuickBooks doesn’t recognize “favorite color”.
 In short, every field supported by QuickBooks will appear, but custom fields you make in Method won’t.